rrwick/Badread/README.md

 <p align="center"><img src="images/logo.png" alt="Badread" width="75%"></p>

 Badread is a long read simulator tool that makes – you guessed it – bad reads!
 It can imitate many kinds of problems one might encounter in real read sets: chimeric reads, low-quality regions, systematic basecalling errors and more.

-You can use Badread to generate a realistic read set (with a normal amount of problems) or turn up the problems for a truly terrible read set.
-I made it for the purposes of testing long read assemblers.
-With it, one can see how different types of read problems affect assembly quality.
+Badread is pretty good at generating realistic simulated long read sets, but its focus is more on providing users with _control_ over the simulated reads.
+This is because I made Badread for the purpose of testing long read assemblers.
+With it, one can increase the rate of different types of read problems, to see how they affect assembly quality.